Learn The Language

 - PESTICIDES are chemical or biological agents used to kill or destroy any type of pests or insects.
 In the fashion industry, conventionally grown cotton uses various pesticides, which have damaging effects to both humans and wildlife.

 - POST-CONSUMER WASTE is waste collected after the consumer has disposed of it.

 - PRE-CONSUMER WASTE is made up of manufacturing waste that has not reached the consumer.

-- RECONSTRUCTION is the process of making new clothes from previously worn garments or preformed finished products by first deconstructing then reconstructing the fabrics into new designs.
+- RECONSTRUCTION is a form of up-cycling and is the process of making new clothes from waste formed of previously worn garments or preformed finished clothing products.
+This process involves first deconstructing garments and then reconstructing the waste materials into new designs.

 - RECYCLABLE describes a material that can be reused by turning it into a new usable material or product.

 - RECYCLED is when a waste material or product has been reused and turned into a new usable material or product.

 - REDUCE, REUSE AND RECYCLE are the so-called 3Rs that classify waste management, according to their order of importance.
 Reduce consumption and usage, reuse items again where possible and recycle materials at the end of their lives.